 There are Staten Islanders who recall a time before the Internet when it was common for business owners and their customers to speak with one another and engage as individuals.

 “To be truly successful, business owners needed to connect with customers as human beings, not just as consumers purchasing services or products.
-And despite today’s fast-paced, hi-tech shopping culture, the same core tenet holds true: Business owners must find ways to not only appeal to customers’ desire for quality merchandise or services, but also to their hearts,” said John J. Amodio, chairman of SCORE-Staten Island.
+And despite today’s fast-paced, hi-tech shopping culture, the same core tenet holds true: Business owners must find ways to not only appeal to customers’ desire for quality merchandise or services but also their hearts,” said John J. Amodio, chairman of SCORE-Staten Island.

-It seems somewhat contradictory, but the more technologically savvy buyers become – and the less time they spend visiting stores or talking to services providers on the phone – the more they want a personal, emotionally gratifying experience with businesses.
+It seems somewhat contradictory, but the more technologically savvy buyers become – and the less time they spend visiting stores or talking to service providers on the phone – the more they want a personal, emotionally gratifying experience with businesses.

 In an article by consumer intelligence experts Alan Zorfass and Daniel Leemon in a Harvard Business Review article, “Our research across hundreds of brands in dozens of categories shows that the most effective way to maximize customer value is to move beyond mere customer satisfaction and connect with customers at an emotional level.”